 Students are required to take two courses in the area of Personal/Social Basis of Behavior (Area A) and two course in the area of Biological/Cognitive Basis of Behavior (Area B).
 If more than the required total of four courses are taken, the additional courses will count as Psychology Electives.
 Foundations of Psychology is a prerequisite for all Area A and B courses.
 Students should begin Area A and B courses as soon as Foundations of Psychology is completed.

-Both the Foundations of Psychology course and the Core Category 1 Math course are prerequisites for the statistics course.
+Both the Foundations of Psychology course and the Core Category 1 Math course/NU Path Conducting Formal and Quantitative Reasoning course are prerequisites for the statistics course.
 The statistics course is a prerequisite for the laboratory courses (see below).
 It is recommended that students take statistics in the sophomore year to be eligible to take laboratory courses in the junior and senior years.

 All students are required to take two stand-alone lab courses.
 Most laboratories are matched with Area A and B courses.
 For example, the Social Psychology Laboratory builds on the material learned in the Social Psychology lecture course.